koo5/hackery2/data/monitor/README.md

 ## Todo
 * systemd unit template, for one unit for each camera.
+* add a switch to disable the lame GUI and run headless

 ## Pricing
 i have zero idea about local models.
 As on OpenAI... i've burned through $0.22 for my testing so far .. so i'm imagining, one might run let's say 5 cameras, but first there is `motion` where you configure what constitutes an event, and then you add some delays and sleeps .. so i'm thinking some hundreds of images per day, maybe going into a couple dollars a day, but i imagine things will get significantly cheaper over time?

 ## Requirements